Fort Riley: Return of the 1st Infantry Division

-On August 1, 2006, the 1st Infantry Division returned to Fort Riley and replaced the 24th Infantry Division as the post's main Division.
+On August 1, 2006, the 1st Infantry Division returned to Fort Riley, and the 24th Infantry Division was inactivated.

 In October 2006, the 1st Brigade, 1st Infantry Division, assumed command and control of the Military Transition Team training mission.
 The entire division took the lead on this mission for the military.
 The mission was moved from Fort Riley to Fort Polk, LA, in the summer of 2009.